Ilm (Arabic): Meaning of 'ilm

 According to Seyyed Hossein Nasr, "ʿilm is inherently religious".
 He argues that the Quranic revelation, which holds great significance in Islamic knowledge, is primarily characterized by its sacred quality and divine nature.
 Nasr further emphasizes that God is the creator of both the objects of knowledge and the human intellect, which is a divine gift enabling individuals to perceive and comprehend those objects of knowledge.

+Classification of knowledge

+Classical Muslim scholars often treated ʿilm not only as knowledge in a general sense, but also as a category that could be classified according to its source, method, purpose, and legal or ethical status.
+In al-Ghazālī’s classification, knowledge was discussed through several divisions, including theoretical and practical sciences, presential and acquired knowledge, religious and intellectual sciences, and knowledge whose acquisition is considered individually obligatory (farḍ ʿayn) or communally obligatory (farḍ kifāyah).
+These classifications connected the pursuit of knowledge with both personal religious duty and the wider needs of the Muslim community.